carlynorama/tipsy-robot-swift/README.md

 ### Assumptions:
 - You have an application token
-- If using VSCODE  extension "sswg.swift-lang" has been installed
+- If using VSCODE  extension `sswg.swift-lang` has been installed
 - Swift 5.7 is installed on the machine (check with `swift --version`)
 - A gitignore with the items in `gitignore_example.txt` (`.env`!!!)